Survivor Benefit Plan (SBP)

 Eligibility of Survivors of National Guard Airmen who die on Active Duty, Active Duty Training, and Inactive Duty for Training:

-Survivors of Service members who die in the Line of Duty on Active Duty may be eligible to receive SBP benefits.
-Survivors of Service members who die in the Line of Duty on Inactive Duty for Training may be eligible to receive RCSBP benefits.
+Survivors of service members who die in the Line of Duty on Active Duty may be eligible to receive SBP benefits.
+Survivors of service members who die in the Line of Duty on Inactive Duty for Training may be eligible to receive RCSBP benefits.
 Beneficiaries are established by law.
 There are five categories of survivors who may receive benefits:

-1. Former Spouse - with court ordered former Spouse SBP
+1. Former Spouse - with court ordered Former Spouse SBP

 2. Spouse and Child(ren)